SamZhang02/code-editor/README.md

 `/docs`.

-You should first build a Docker container with the image containing Python 3.11, numpy and pandas with one of the following commands
+You should first build a Docker container with the image containing Python 3.11, numpy, pandas and scipy with one of the following commands

 ```shell
 just build-container